COVID 19 RESOURCES & INFORMATION

 Outdoor/Virtual Programming & Social Distance

-Eckhart Public Library’s in-person programming has been suspended to prevent the additional spreading of germs.
+Eckhart Public Library's in-person programming is taking place out-doors to prevent the spread of germs through close contact.
 Programming will return indoors when the 7 day individual, positivity rate is under 5% in DeKalb County for two weeks or more.
 Please see our social media for virtual programming and opportunities for library engagement online.

 When in the library, we ask that you stay six feet away from others and staff unless you live in the same house.